Current State of Crypto Adoption in the Netherlands

 - Companies providing custodial wallet services.

 There are also several rules crypto providers must comply with under the Anti-Money Laundering (AML) and Countering the Financing of Terrorism (CFT) regulations.
+These include identifying and verifying customers, monitoring transactions for suspicious activity, and strictly adhering to the Sanctions Act.

+The Netherlands also aligns with the Financial Action Task Force (FATF) standards, following the FATF’s Travel Rule.
 This rule recommends that Virtual Asset Service Providers (VASPs) share identifying information about the originator and recipient of cryptocurrency transactions.
-Although not yet mandated in the Netherlands, the Travel Rule is expected to shape future regulations.

 Crypto Taxation in the Netherlands